-After a controversial period of 17 long years, the American owners of Manchester United — the Glazer family — have announced on 23 November 2022, that they are looking for new investments and exploring other options for the Red Devils as they intend to leave Old Trafford.
-And now, technology giant Apple has apparently shown a keen interest in buying the football club.
+After a controversial period of 17 long years, the American owners of Manchester United — the Glazer family — have announced that they are looking for new investments and are exploring other options for the Red Devils as they intend to leave Old Trafford.
+The news was shared as a statement on 23 November 2022.

 This announcement came shortly after star footballer Cristiano Ronaldo departed from Old Trafford with mutual consent and a potential buyout seems imminent.